ldwillia/SL3ME/README.md

 # SL3ME
-A Python3 implementation of the Spectroscopic Limited Maximum Efficiency (SLME) analysis of solar absorbers Originally written and maintained by Logan Williams.
+A Python3 implementation of the Spectroscopic Limited Maximum Efficiency (SLME) analysis of solar absorbers.

+Originally written and maintained by Logan Williams.
 Original code cleaned and made more efficient by Michael Waters prior to upload.